 Tip: How to Contact Your Target

 Here’s a real-life scenario: You care about a cause, like and protecting your water from contamination caused by fracking for oil and gas in your state.
 This particular issue is deeply important to you, perhaps for personal reasons, perhaps political ones.
 You know you want to make a difference, so you decide on a specific goal to work towards — perhaps it’s banning all local fracking.
 You start a Care2 petition, following our advice on writing it in a heart-wrenching, eye-catching way, and then you begin gathering signatures.
-You’ve even chosen a great target, someone who is in a position of authority to whom you’ll deliver your petition when you’re ready.
+You’ve even chosen a great target (also known as a recipeitn or decision-maker), someone who is in a position of authority to whom you’ll deliver your petition when you’re ready.
 But what comes next?

 Well, here’s a question for you: Does your petition recipient know about your petition yet?